broadinstitute/cromwell/docs/api/RESTAPI.md

 <a name="descriptortype"></a>
 ### DescriptorType
-One from a list of descriptor type strings (e.g. CWL, WDL).
+One from a list of descriptor type strings (e.g. WDL).
 Note that these files can also include associated Docker/container files and test parameters that further describe a version of a tool

-*Type* : enum (CWL, WDL)
+*Type* : enum (WDL)

 <a name="descriptortypeandversion"></a>